top of page

 Start by soldering the screen to the board.
 Solder one pin and make sure that the screen is flat against the board.
 Adjust if necessary by re-heating that pin and moving the screen/board.
 Once it's flat, solder the remaining pins.
 Solder the buttons.
 These are easy.
 Flip the board over and solder the connector onto the BACK of the board.
 Again, solder one pin, make sure the connector is flat against the board (it always is, but it's good to check), and continue.
 Place the knobs on the board and solder one of the pins of each knob from the FRONT side.
 This requires the soldering iron to be used at a sharp angle, but it is the best way to ensure that the knob stays in position.
 You can reheat the pin and adjust if the knob looks off-kilter.
 Then flip the board and solder all of the pins on the knobs on the back side.

-• How can I play Time Machine through Bluetooth?
+• Can I play Time Machine through Bluetooth?

 • How can I raise and lower the volume from the Time Machine?

 Supposing you are using your Time Machine with earphones, and you don't have an amplifier volume knob to control the volume.
 How can you change the volume?
-To raise/lower the volume, first put the Time Machine into "experience mode" by pressing the Month button.
+To raise/lower the volume: While listening to music (to hear the volume), dim the screen by pressing the Month button.
 Then, the rewind button lowers the volume, and the ffwd button increases the volume.
-To exit experience mode, press the Month button again.
+To wake up the screen, rotate any knob.

 • How can I listen to other artists from the archive?